alex-e-leon/design-tokens/README.md

-# design-token-factory
+# design-tokens

 Simple configuration for defining, maintaining and building design tokens.

-## Why you might want to use design-token-factory
+## Why you might want to use design-tokens

 Design tokens are a great way to manage basic design rules for digital projects, but defining and maintaining them can be tedious and error prone, and using them across multiple languages (js + css for example) can be difficult.